Reducing the Negative Impact of Virtual Meetings

 • Log into Calls from your Mobile Phone

-• If you are a logging into a call as a participant as opposed to a presenter, logging in via your mobile phone will allow you to move around or away from the work area while in the meeting.
+• If you are logging into a call as a participant as opposed to a presenter, logging in via your mobile phone will allow you to move around or away from the work area while in the meeting.

 • Stand for Some of your Meetings